WillTheFarmer/apache-logs-to-mysql/.github/README.md

 `files_import.py` executes `main:process_files` which runs the `config.json` Processes.
 The Processes collection can be filtered and ordered by Python and commented code is there.
 By default the application filters on status = 'Active'.

+4) `main:process_files` can be passed `collection Filter` parameter.
+It can be a Process list (processID) to execute for any number of reasons.
+This makes the App more integratable, flexibility and adaptable.

-4) All ***Observers*** watch for the arrival of new unprocessed files in a directory path.
+5) All ***Observers*** watch for the arrival of new unprocessed files in a directory path.

 Each Observer has a Process list (processIDs) subset from `config.json` Processes collection.
-This Process subset and file(s) are passed to `main:process_files` which overrides configured Process executions.
+This Process subset and `pathfile` are passed to `main:process_files` which overrides configured Process executions.

-When `main:process_files` is passed parameters it requires a Process list (processID) to execute.

 Multiple folders and formats can be processed running different Observers with properties for different log formats and paths.